NDavidsonLab/onboarding/onboarding.md

 While some code will be proof-of-concept code, it should be of a form that inspires confidence.

 **Language:** We write code for our analyses in Python or R, which allows everyone in the lab to know two languages and understand analytical code.
-Code for visualization can be Python, R, or javascript.
-Web server interface code uses javascript.

 **Licensing:**
 We release as many research outputs as possible under permissive open licenses.